 The potting mix is affordable and can feed your plants for up to six months.
 It can be used straight from the bag so is easy to use with no wastage.

 The Miracle Gro potting soil contains coconut coir which retains water as well as releasing any excess water from the soil.

 It is made from Canadian sphagnum peat moss and has large cell structures that allow it to absorb air and water just like a sponge.

 This mix doesn’t contain compost or bark, which have been known to shelter fungus gnats.
 It does have an all-purpose fertilizer added to the mix to give your plants the nutrition that they need.

-The indoor potting soil mix by Miracle Gro has been blended so that it can be used on a wide variety of houseplants.
+The Miracle Gro product has been blended so that it can be used on a wide variety of houseplants.
 It can be used in different conditions throughout your home and gives great results.

 - Easy to use.